-The Research Area Language Development & Multilingualism (FB2) investigates the development of linguistic competence in different speaker groups during their entire life spans.
+The Research Area Language Development and Multilingualism (FB2) investigates the development of linguistic competence in different speaker groups during their entire life spans.

 Research Area FB3

-The Research Area Syntax & Lexicon (FB3) deals with the properties of linking simpler units to more complex ones and examines the nature and complexity of these linkages across languages.
+The Research Area Syntax and Lexicon (FB3) deals with the properties of linking simpler units to more complex ones and examines the nature and complexity of these linkages across languages.

 Research Area FB4

-The Research Area Semantics & Pragmatics (FB4) is concerned with linguistic meaning and the connection between language and non-linguistic thinking.
+The Research Area Semantics and Pragmatics (FB4) is concerned with linguistic meaning and the connection between language and non-linguistic thinking.